 What Is a Construction WIP Report?

 The work-in-progress schedule (or WIP report) essentially shows contractors whether active jobs are overbilled or underbilled.
 That difference will boil down to who’s actually funding the project.
-The goal is typically for your customer to be the source of cash, through overbillings, but underbillings can indicate you’re financing your own projects, and that can put completion in jeopardy and negatively impact the final profit.
+The goal is typically for project cash to come from your customer, through overbillings (or, billings in excess of costs).
+However, underbillings (or, costs in excess of billings) can indicate that you’re financing your own projects, and that can put completion in jeopardy and negatively impact the final profit.

 In short, the WIP report works by looking at whether you’ve billed over or under the percentage of completion.
 For example, if your project is 50% complete but only 30% billed, it has underbillings.
 Underbilled jobs can have the negative effect of drawing cash from other projects to cover costs.
 They also cause financials to inflate reported revenue.
 As a result, the company can pays taxes on large amounts of money that don’t really exist.
 If a contractor were to overbill the job, on the other hand, that could overinflate its cash picture in the short term, which can result in profit fade down the road.

 |Billings in excess of actual progress||Billings behind your actual progress|

 |Customer is funding job costs||Contractor is funding job costs|

 |Adjustment artificially lowers income (lower taxes)||Adjustment artificially inflates income (higher taxes)|